roeldev/maelstrom/README.md

 After installation you can configure maelstrom by creating a `maelstrom.json` file in your project root (same folder as where your `package.json` and `gulpfile.js` files are located).

 ####Using all default plugins and tasks
-If you would like maelstrom to add all of it's default tasks to gulp you only have to have the following two lines in your gulpfile:
+If you would like maelstrom to add all of it's default tasks to gulp. you only have to have the following two lines in your `gulpfile.js`:

 ```js
 var gulp      = require('gulp'),